For COVID-19 Travel and RS Tours information, see our FAQ.

 Dingle Peninsula

-The Dingle Peninsula, the westernmost tip of Ireland (and Europe, for that matter), offers just the right mix of far-and-away beauty, isolated walks and bike rides, and ancient archaeological wonders — all within convenient reach of its main town.
+The Dingle Peninsula, the westernmost tip of Ireland (and Europe, for that matter), offers just the right mix of far-and-away beauty, isolated walks and bike rides, and ancient archaeological wonders — all within convenient reach of its charming main town.
 Dingle town is just large enough to have all the necessary tourist services and the steady nocturnal beat of Ireland's best traditional music scene.
-A half-dozen fishing boats sail from here, tractors leave tracks down the main drag, and a faint whiff of peat fills the nighttime streets.
+A half-dozen fishing boats sail from here, tractors leave tracks down the main drag, and a faint whiff of smoke from peat fires fills the nighttime streets.

 At a Glance

-▲▲▲ Slea Head Loop Drive Scenic 30-mile loop from Dingle town (easy by car, demanding five hours by bike) featuring the Gallarus Oratory (impressive early-Christian church), Iron Age huts and "fairy forts," Norman ruins, and spectacular coastal views.
+▲▲▲ Slea Head Loop Drive Scenic 30-mile loop from Dingle town (easy by car, demanding five hours by bike) featuring the Gallarus Oratory (impressive early Christian church), Iron Age huts and "fairy forts," Norman ruins, and spectacular coastal views.

-▲▲ Great Blasket Island Until quite recently home to one of Ireland's most traditional communities; best appreciated after visit to the excellent Great Blasket Centre in Dunquin, on the mainland.
+▲▲ Great Blasket Island Until quite recently home to one of Ireland's most traditional communities; best appreciated after visit to the excellent Blasket Centre in Dunquin, on the mainland.

-▲ Short hikes Bikeride-plus-hike to nearby Eask Tower for great town and peninsula views, or mellow waterside stroll out to the town's lighthouse.
+▲ Short hikes Bike ride-plus-hike to nearby Eask Tower for great town and peninsula views, or mellow waterside stroll out to the town's lighthouse.

 Plan